flyteorg/flytekit/docs/source/design/control_plane.rst

     During the sync, you may come across ``Received message larger than max (xxx vs. 4194304)`` error if the message size is too large.
 In that case, edit the ``flyte-admin-base-config`` config map using the command ``kubectl edit cm flyte-admin-base-config -n flyte`` to increase the ``maxMessageSizeBytes`` value.
 Refer to the :ref:`flyte: <troubleshoot>` in case you've queries about the command's usage.

-- ``Received message larger than max (xxx vs. 4194304)`` usually crops up when the message size is too large.
-- To fix this, edit the flyte-admin-base-config config map to increase ``maxMessageSizeBytes`` value.
+- To fix this error, edit the flyte-admin-base-config config map to increase ``maxMessageSizeBytes`` value.

 ``node_executions`` will fetch all the underlying node executions recursively.